Marvell Technology Inc. [MRVL] stock Reiterated by Wells Fargo analyst, price target now $62

 – Q2 Gross Margin: 34.6% GAAP gross margin; 64.8% non-GAAP gross margin.

-The results of the trading session contributed to over 14742552 shares changing hands.
-Over the past one week, the price volatility of Marvell Technology Inc. stands at 2.33% while the volatility over the past one month is 2.46%.
+Marvell Technology Inc. represents 821.06 million in outstanding shares, while the company has a total market value of $50.50 billion with the latest information.
+MRVL stock price has been found in the range of $61.10 to $62.20.

-The market cap for MRVL stock reached $51.82 billion, with 819.28 million shares outstanding and 815.04 million shares in the current float.
-Compared to the average trading volume of 6.42M shares, MRVL reached a trading volume of 14742552 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 6.53M shares, MRVL reached a trading volume of 2509503 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Wells Fargo have made an estimate for Marvell Technology Inc. shares, keeping their opinion on the stock as Equal Weight, with their previous recommendation back on August 27, 2021.
 While these analysts kept the previous recommendation, UBS raised their target price from $68 to $72.
 The new note on the price target was released on August 27, 2021, representing the official price target for Marvell Technology Inc. stock.
 Previously, the target price had yet another raise from $70 to $74, while Stifel kept a Buy rating on MRVL stock.
 On August 27, 2021, analysts increased their price target for MRVL shares from 60 to 70.